murtlatif/FlyerImageProcessing/README.md

 $ python3 xml_to_csv.py
 ```

-To train the model, in `train.py`, please change the routes of `dataset`
+Should you change the directories or filename mentioned above, please change the routes of `dataset` in `train.py` here

 ```python
 dataset = RaccoonDataset(